Dman95/SASM/README.txt

 Linux or Windows.
 From this folder you can run the Program.
 ===========================================================================

 Also you can download already compiled packages.
+In Linux - simply unpack their.
+In Windows - run install file and follow the instructions of installer.

 More help info in file help.html